mheinzinger/ProstT5/README.md

 <a name="quick"></a>
 ## 💥&nbsp; Scripts and tutorials
+Update: we now provide an example colab notebook showing how to run [inverse folding](https://github.com/mheinzinger/ProstT5/blob/main/notebooks/ProstT5_inverseFolding.ipynb) with ProstT5.

-We will release scripts that simplify embedding extraction and translation between sequence and structure asap.
+We will release other scripts that simplify embedding extraction and translation between sequence and structure asap.
 In the meantime, you can easily modify existing [scripts](https://github.com/agemagician/ProtTrans/blob/master/Embedding/prott5_embedder.py) and [colab notebooks](https://colab.research.google.com/drive/1h7F5v5xkE_ly-1bTQSu-1xaLtTP2TnLF?usp=sharing) that explain how to extract embeddings from ProtT5 (only modifications needed: a) change model repository from ProtT5 to ProstT5, b) add prefixes as shown above accordingly and c) cast 3Di to lower-case.

 <a name="quick"></a>
 ## 📘&nbsp; Training data